-Moiz Syed is a journalist, designer and developer on ProPublica's news apps team, covering the federal government.
+Moiz Syed was previously a journalist, designer and developer on ProPublica's news apps team, covering the federal government.
 Previously he worked at The Intercept as a data journalist.

 ProPublica sifted through thousands of videos taken by Parler users to create an immersive, first-person view of the Capitol riot as experienced by those who were there.